rkuo/angular-guide/README.md

   - copy all code into HTML panel of jsFiddle, and run it, works, git add, commit and give a branch name.

 ## step-2-runtime
-  - [copy from Angular doc](http://docs.angularjs.org/guide/concepts), reformated here for ease reading.

 The short code here is trying to show how model and view keep in sync:

 - use the value from input tag as ng-model, the value is called "name"
 - part of the p-tag value "name" is linked to the ng-model.
 It observes/syncs the model.

+[copy from Angular doc](http://docs.angularjs.org/guide/concepts), reformated here for ease reading.

+=- copy start here -==

 The diagram tries to describe how Angular interacts with the browser's event loop.